-Red Flag Reporting: Kennesaw State

-University has a multidisciplinary team

-of experts who review concerning

-behaviors exhibited by students and

-employees called the Behavioral Response

-Team (BRT).
-This team seeks to proactively

-intervene to provide assistance to minimize

-crisis.
-Use brt.kennesaw.edu to submit

-online reports.
+Red Flag Reporting: The Behavioral Response Team (BRT) is a multidisciplinary team of experts who review referrals shared by the campus community in response to student and employee concerns.
+This teams seeks to proactively intervene and provide assistance to minimize crisis.
+Use brt.kennesaw.edu to submit referrals.